-Beginning with Outlook 2007 SP2, Copy: is prefixed to the subject of meetings when they are copied within a calendar or to another calendar.
+When a meeting is copied, Copy: is prefixed to the subject of meetings when they are copied within a calendar or to another calendar.
 This 'feature' was added to Outlook beginning with Outlook 2007 SP2.

-Copy: was added so users would know how the meeting ended up on the calendar and why it wasn’t updating.
-There is no way to avoid it in Outlook 2007 SP2 or Outlook 2010, except by not copying the meetings.
-Note that even though the release notes say “copied from a shared calendar”, it applies to all copied meetings.
+Copy: was added so users would know how the meeting ended up on the calendar and why it wasn't updating.
+There is no way to avoid it in Outlook, except by not copying the meetings.
+Note that this applies to all copied meetings.
 Any time you make a copy of a meeting by copying it to a new date, copying it to a second calendar in your mailbox, or export it to a pst, Copy: is added to the subject.

 You can edit the subject line or use VBA to remove it.